Trivia Questions and Answers

 Show Answer

-Answer: Sausage
+Answer: Dallas

 Trivia is added on a daily basis.
 There are a never-ending amount of facts and stats in the world and we aim to convert the fun and useless ones into questions.
 Check out our recent questions above.